 Coverdell Education Savings Account

 Formerly known as the Education IRA, the Coverdell Education Savings Account allows parents to save for educational expenses with tax-deferred growth, offers more investment flexibility than a 529 Plan, and typically has lower operating costs.
-Parents may contribute up to $2,000 per year, if they meet the income eligibility requirements.
+According to the IRS as of 2020, parents may contribute up to $2,000 per year, if they meet the income eligibility requirements.
 Accounts may be set up for any child under the age of 18 and may be opened at any U.S. bank.

 The Uniform Gifts to Minors Act (UGMA) and the Uniform Transfers to Minors Act (UTMA) are custodial accounts that are set up by parents (or another adult) on behalf of a child.
 Unlike the Coverdell Education Savings Account, there is no annual contribution limit, but parents should be aware that a custodial account may actually affect a child’s eligibility for federal financial aid because the account will be in the child’s name.